 I have fallen in more when fishing from the shore than while wading.
 Always take care, and plan accordingly.

 Can I use my summer lures in winter?

-When the water is very cold, trout do become sluggish.
-They swim slower, and hunt slower.
-While in the summer they might happily chase after a kastmaster speeding through the water, that same trout in winter will only respond very slowly.
+When the water is very cold, trout become sluggish.
+They swim slower and are reluctant to give chase.
+While in the summer they might happily chase after a kastmaster speeding through the water, that same trout in winter will respond very slowly.